A haunted tattoo needle…

 “Max, I don’t want to hear any complaints.
 My apprentice will, with my guidance, ink a small part of the background.
 However, you may express any pain with moans.”

-There was a hesitant grunt of acknowledgment, later, a lot of moans.
+There was a hesitant grunt of acknowledgment.

 Leonardo started his lesson.
 “We use pigments which we call ink.
 Each color uses different pigments.
 People can be allergic to some, so we need to test for that before we proceed.
 Disinfecting the skin with alcohol allows the pigment to be absorbed more quickly.”